alefragnani/vscode-try-extensions-on-codespaces/README.md

 ## Hosts

-I'm using a MacMini running MacOS Catalina and an iPad, both on Safari.
+I'm using a MacMini running MacOS Sequoia and an iPad, both on Safari.

 # License